Need You Now (Lady Antebellum song)

-"Need You Now" is a song recorded by American country music trio Lady A (known at the time as "Lady Antebellum").
+"Need You Now" is a song recorded by American country music trio Lady Antebellum (now known as "Lady A").
 The band co-wrote the song with Josh Kear, and produced it with Paul Worley.
-It serves as the lead-off single and title track to their second studio album of the same name, and was first released in the US on August 11, 2009, and it features lead vocals from both Scott and Kelley.
+It served as the lead single and title track to their second studio album of the same name, and was first released in the US on August 11, 2009, and it features lead vocals from both Scott and Kelley.
 The song also served as their debut single in the UK and Europe, where it was released May 3, 2010.
-It won four Grammy Awards in 2011, including for Song of the Year and Record of the Year, the only country song to win both honors since "Not Ready to Make Nice" by the Dixie Chicks won in 2006.
+It won four Grammy Awards in 2011, including for Song of the Year and Record of the Year.

 The song spent five weeks at No. 1 on the Billboard Hot Country Songs chart in late 2009.
 Thereafter, "Need You Now" crossed over onto various pop and adult contemporary music charts, becoming a top five hit in Canada, Ireland, and New Zealand, as well as a top ten hit in the Netherlands and Norway.
 The song won Single of the Year and Song of the Year at the 2010 Academy of Country Music Awards, as well as Group Video of the Year at the 2010 CMT Music Awards.
 For the chart week of November 30, 2010, the song became the group's highest-charting single on the Billboard Hot 100, reaching No. 2, the best position for a country song by a band on that chart since Lonestar's "Amazed" topped the tally at the beginning of the decade.
-The single has been certified nine times platinum by the Recording Industry Association of America (RIAA).
-It's the band's only song to crack the Billboard Decade End, doing so at number 68.
+It spent 60 weeks on the chart.
+The single has been certified 12× platinum by the Recording Industry Association of America (RIAA).